huntermcknight/hackthebox-retired/arctic/arctic-report.md

 ![](screenshots/crackstation.png)

-We can now login to the CF admin console.
+We can now log in to the CF admin console.

 ![](screenshots/cf-console.png)